Military parades in Hong Kong: 2004

 On 1 August 2004, the first military parade on PLA Day in the entire PRC took place.
 The 3,000-strong parade specifically marked the 77th anniversary of the founding of the PLA.
 The parade was presided by the PLA commander in HKSAR, General Wang Jitang.
 It also saw the unprecedented attendance of anti-CPC lawmakers in the Legislative Council of Hong Kong at the parade.
 Beginning at 10:30 that morning, the parade began with the performance of March of the Volunteers and was concluded with a performance by the PLA Hong Kong Band.
 It was the first major appearance for the PLA Hong Kong Garrison Honour Guard Battalion, which was formed back in the fall of 1997.

 2007

 It took place on Stonecutters and celebrated the CCP's 80th anniversary and the HKSAR's 10th anniversary.
 It was the first to be held on Hong Kong Special Administrative Region Establishment Day.

 2012

-It was commanded by the General Zhang Shibo and was presided by Central Military Commission chairman Hu Jintao.
+It was commanded by General Zhang Shibo and was presided over by Central Military Commission chairman Hu Jintao.
 It celebrated HKSAR's 15th anniversary.